 MFA Enabled Audit Report:

-This report helps you to check when MFA was enabled for the user.
+The MFA enabled audit report helps you to check when MFA was enabled for the user.
 MFA enabled audit report shows MFA enabled users with MFA enabled time and the Admin who configured the Multi-factor Authentication.

 Audit Login Attempts Which Failed to Pass MFA Challege: